 Regenerative Design Development

-This past year of being part of a start-up dealing with regenerative development on a large bioregional scale has made me think deeply about what methods might exist for something we could call Regenerative Design Development.
+Working with regenerative practises for more than two years on a large bioregional scale has taught me about what methods might exist for something we could call Regenerative Design Development.
 I have devoted my work and focus to do what I can to help regenerate natural ressources, biodiversity and consequently how we as the human race can take a step into a new era of regenerative coexistence with nature.

 Regenerative Development is centred around the idea that the earth can be healed and regenerated through human development.
-Maybe we can explore what a new, defined method for strategic innovation with a strong onset in creating economic, viable futures for badly affected communities might look like.
+Maybe we can explore what a new, defined method for strategic innovation with a strong onset in creating economic, viable futures for badly affected communities should look like.

-I think the answer lies somewhere within combining design thinking, systems thinking, entrepreneurship and donut economy, circular economy, smart business focusing on adding positive value for entire eco-systems.
+I think the answer lies somewhere within combining design and systems thinking, with entrepreneurship and landscape management under the umbrella of circular economy, and knowing how to incorporate smart business focusing that will add positive and long term value for entire eco-systems.

 Maybe a defined new practise will provide a methodology to help scale efforts globally to successfully create desperately needed systemic, holistic, value added solutions.